 Camping: Basic and electrical campsites.

 Location: Lundar Beach is located beside Lake Manitoba.
-From Winnipeg drive North 110 kilometres on PTH 6 to Lundar, then 18 kilometres west on PR 419.
+From Winnipeg, drive North 110 kilometres on PTH 6 to Lundar, then 18 kilometres west on PR 419.

-Approximate 100 km ~ 75 minutes from downtown Winnipeg
+Approximately 100 km ~ 75 minutes from downtown Winnipeg

 Saint Ambroise Beach Provincial Park